Skip to Content

 Beagle Channel between Chile and Argentina

-In addition to the wonderful natural landscape, the channel is full of marine wildlife.
-We saw multiple humpback whales, swimming penguins, tons of birds, and a huge sea lion colony.
+In addition to the beautiful natural landscape, the channel is full of marine wildlife.
+We saw multiple humpback whales, swimming penguins, many birds, and a huge sea lion colony.
 It was the perfect ending to a magical day.

 Click here to book a beagle channel boat cruise!

 If you are a lover of penguins or wildlife encounters, I recommend coming to Ushuaia to visit the penguins.
-It’s an amazing eco-friendly way to see these incredible creatures up close in their natural habitat.
+It’s a fantastic eco-friendly way to see these incredible creatures up close in their natural habitat.

 Other activities to do in Ushuaia, Argentina

 Ushuaia is part of Patagonia and the landscapes here do not disappoint.
-There are a number of great hikes to do in Ushuaia.
+There are several great hikes to do in Ushuaia.

 Find more things to do in Ushuaia